 Whether in the home country or on your own destination, it is always good to have an initiate, who is informed about the planned itinerary and knows where your last stop was, in case you get lost.

 My hand luggage always includes an alternative outfit for the day as well as a bikini in case the luggage arrives later.
 Who only travels with a backpack should only take what he/she can carry without any problems by themselves.
 It´s always helpful, when you inform yourself about the customs of the country in advance and instead of valuable jewelry, you better take an alarm whistle.
 Even though I have to admit that I´ve never had one.
 But when you remember the attack from obove (number 1.) it would´ve definitely been better when I would have had one.

 8. Taking security copies

 I usually scan important documents like the passport or the return ticket and send them to myself as an e-mail.
-If I have made a special trip or had an unique experience, I will always make a backup of my photos afterwards so that I can´t loose them on the rest of the trip.
-Unfortunately you can never protect yourself completely against thieves, so it´s better to pack your camera away when you´re finished with taking the pictures and not run around with it the whole day for show.
+If I have made a special trip or had an unique experience, I always make a backup of my photos afterwards, so that I can´t loose them on the rest of the trip.
+Unfortunately you can never protect yourself completely against thieves, so it´s better to pack your camera away, when you´re finished with taking the pictures and not run around with it the whole day for show.

 I hope some of my tips may helped you.
 If you have some more, please tell me in the comments below.
 I´m always excited to hear all your travel stories 🙂